-- From upper 1-third of vagina, lymphatics accompany the uterine artery to drain into internal and external iliac nodes.
+- From upper one-third of the vagina, lymphatics accompany the uterine artery to drain into internal and external iliac nodes.

-- From middle 1-third of vagina, lymphatics accompany the vaginal artery to drain into internal iliac nodes.
+- From middle one-third of the vagina, lymphatics accompany the vaginal artery to drain into internal iliac nodes.

-- The upper two third of vagina is insensitive to pain, touch, and temperature but it’s sensitive to extend.
-It’s provided by the sympathetic (L1, L2 spinal sections) and parasympathetic (S2, S3 spinal sections) fibres.
+- The upper two-third of the vagina is insensitive to pain, touch, and temperature but it’s sensitive to extend.
+It’s supplied by the sympathetic (L1, L2 spinal sections) and parasympathetic (S2, S3 spinal sections) fibres.

-- The lower one third of vagina, consisting of region of vaginal orifice, is exceptionally sensitive to touch.
-It’s provided by the pudendal nerve via inferior rectal and posterior labial branches of perineal nerve.
+- The lower one-third of vagina, consisting of region of vaginal orifice, is exceptionally sensitive to touch.
+It’s supplied by the pudendal nerve via inferior rectal and posterior labial branches of perineal nerve.

 Per vaginal (PV) evaluation is carried out to estimate the distinct pathological circumstances by palpating the pelvic organs.